-&lt;sup>28 Culpepper, John, 305; Martin Hengel, The Johannine Question, London, UK: SCM Press, 1989; 21.
+26 Culpepper, John, 305; Martin Hengel, The Johannine Question, London: SCM Press, 1989; 21.

-&lt;sup>29 Culpepper, John, 155.
+27 Culpepper, John, 155.

-&lt;sup>30 From an extract of Tertullian's On Prescription Against Heretics, 36, in Culpepper, John, 140.
+28 From an extract of Tertullian's On Prescription Against Heretics, 36, in Culpepper, John, 140.

-Synoptic Gospels, its unhistorical depiction of Christ, its purpose, dating and authorship all came up for reconsideration.
-To a number of renowned scholars, the Fourth Gospel's reception history suggested a delay in acceptance by the mainstream churches because of its early embrace by gnostic thinkers of the Valentinian school-an academic idee fixe which Charles Hill named the 'Orthodox Johannophobia Paradigm' before uprooting it completely in his comprehensive work The Johannine Corpus in the Early Church.31 While there has been a constant flow of devotional books upholding and updating the traditional position affirming apostolic authorship, the progress of historical critical research has never been impressed by their relatively narrow and subjective reconstructions.
-The academic search for the historical John has pressed on, in parallel with the search for the historical Jesus and the great expansion of knowledge from contemporary archaeological, historical and literary sources.
+This was a time when manuscripts, writings and historical documents from past ages were being reopened, examined and translated from foreign languages, archaeological expeditions were yielding new finds and soon traditional understandings were inadequate to explain the new discoveries.
+All the old questions, and a host of new ones, were arising from the more complex and detailed picture of antiquity that was emerging.
+The Fourth Gospel, in particular, now became the focus of inquiry: its differences from the Synoptic Gospels, its unhistorical depiction of Christ, its purpose, dating and authorship all came up for reconsideration.
+To a number of renowned scholars, the Fourth Gospel's reception history suggested a delay in acceptance by the mainstream churches because of its early embrace by gnostic thinkers of the Valentinian school-an academic idee fixe which Charles Hill named the 'Orthodox Johannophobia Paradigm' before uprooting it completely in his comprehensive work The Johannine Corpus in the Early Church.29 While there has been a constant flow of devotional books upholding and updating the traditional position affirming apostolic authorship, the progress of historical critical research has never been impressed by their relatively narrow and subjective reconstructions.
+The academic search for the historical John has pressed on, in parallel with the search for the historical Jesus and the great expansion of knowledge from contemporary archeological, historical and literary sources.